-In 2013, we strengthened our partnership with Keep America Beautiful to continue to bring people together to build and sustain vibrant communities and inspire a hands-on approach to environmental stewardship.
-The Lowe’s Charitable and Educational Foundation donated $1 million to Keep America Beautiful to help deliver positive social and economic change to communities across the country.
+We continue to strengthen our partnership with Keep America Beautiful to bring people together to build and sustain vibrant communities and inspire a hands-on approach to environmental stewardship.
+Lowe’s has donated $1 million to Keep America Beautiful in each of the past three years to help deliver positive social and economic change to communities across the country.

-Lowe’s foundation awarded 75 grants, from $5,000 to $20,000, to Keep America Beautiful community-based affiliates and participating organizations to reduce waste, increase recycling and generate a positive impact through community improvement projects such as disaster restorations, community gardens, tree plantings and downtown enhancements.
-Nearly 350 Lowe’s Heroes were among the volunteers who donated more than 66,000 hours of service to their local communities through Lowe’s-supported projects.
-Together, Lowe’s and Keep America Beautiful completed nearly 600 community improvements projects in 2013.
+This year, Lowe’s awarded more than 60 grants, from $5,000 to $20,000, to Keep America Beautiful community-based affiliates and participating organizations to reduce waste, increase recycling and generate a positive impact through community improvement projects such as disaster restorations, community gardens, tree plantings and downtown enhancements.

 - 102,248 pounds of litter collected